JiscMonitor/allapc/README.md

 Delete an existing APC record by its unique id

-    DELETE /apc/<id>
+    DELETE /apc/<id>?api_key=<api_key>

-Returns a 204 if successful, or a 404 if an APC with that ID does not exist
+Returns a 204 if successful, or a 404 if an APC with that ID does not exist under the user's account.

+    204 No Content

 ## Discovery API